singlestore-labs/singlestore-workshop-data-intensive-app/README.md

 }
 ```

-We will also need an event object which will help us write JSON to the events
+We will also need an object which will help us write JSON to the events topic in
-topic in Redpanda.
+Redpanda.
+Go provides a feature called `struct tags` to help configure what the
+resulting JSON object should look like.

 ```golang
 type Event struct {